Blog · Analysis · Last reviewed June 23, 2026

 The Model Constitution Arrives as a Code of Practice

 The EU's General-Purpose AI Code of Practice is not a constitution in law.
-But it is one of the first attempts to write public obligations around foundation-model builders before their models become invisible infrastructure.
+It is a compliance instrument: a public grammar for making foundation-model builders document, report, and manage obligations before their models become invisible infrastructure.

 From Product to Institution